Dual (2022 film): Plot

-Sarah's Double eventually shows up late to the duel alone, lying that she is the original and stating that the "clone" has fled.
-After an investigation and a court hearing, a judge declares her to be the original, freeing her to take over as the only Sarah.
+Sarah's Double shows up to the duel alone, lying that she is Sarah and stating that the "clone" has fled.
+After an investigation and a court hearing, a judge declares her to be the original Sarah.
 However, Sarah's Double is soon left feeling just as depressed and unfulfilled as the original Sarah, carrying her burdens such as the unfiltered Peter and her doting mother (who both know she is the clone).
-While out driving, Sarah's Double stops in the middle of a roundabout and cries.
+While out driving (which she isn't good at), Sarah's Double hears a voice message from Sarah's mother containing an implicit threat that the truth could be exposed anytime if the new Sarah ceases to bend to her mother's will.
+Sarah's Double stops in the middle of a roundabout and cries.